jokob-sk/NetAlertX/front/plugins/README_DE.md

 >
 >5. `compare_use_quotes` is set to `true` so `'{value}'.toString()` is wrappe dinto `"` quotes.
 >
 >6.
-This results in for example this code:
+Daraus ergibt sich beispielsweise dieser code:
 >
 >```javascript
 >    // left part of teh expression coming from compare_column and right from the input field